stencila/stencila/README.md

 See [this blog post](http://blog.stenci.la/chunks-n-funcs/) for more on the approach and how it's used within Stencila Documents.

-The `JsSession` class just provides a fancy `eval` with some extra functionality including:
+The `JsSession.execute()` method is really just a fancy `eval` with some extra functionality including:

 - transpiles Javascript to [ES2015(ES6)](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015)
 - provides a `global` scope for persistence of session variables across calls